SterFonseca/PixGo/README.md

 ## Solution
 PixGo showcases a proof-of-concept flow that bridges stablecoin transfers with a PIX-style confirmation experience, validating the UX and technical feasibility for local payouts.

+## Architecture Intent (Arc + Circle)

+PixGo is designed as a chain-abstracted USDC payout system using Arc as a liquidity coordination layer.

+While this hackathon MVP uses mocked or testnet flows, the intended production architecture leverages:
+- Arc as the settlement and liquidity hub
+- Circle Gateway for crosschain USDC routing
+- Circle Wallets for user and app-controlled wallets
+- PIX as the final local payment rail (offchain)

+The system treats multiple chains as a single liquidity surface, abstracting crosschain complexity from the end user.

 ## Scope (Hackathon MVP)
 - Single user payment flow
 - Stablecoin transfer on-chain